dataset-ninja/epic-kitchens-visor/README.md

-# Epic Kitchens VISOR Dataset
+# EPIC-KITCHENS VISOR: VIdeo Segmentations and Object Relations

-Epic Kitchens VISOR is a dataset for semantic segmentation, object detection, and identification tasks.
+VISOR is a dataset for semantic segmentation, object detection, and identification tasks.